 If one can talk about distinctive movie-watching experiences, most importantly about the darker subjects like crimes, wars, horrors, along with love stories, Korean cinema definitely comes to our minds.
 Since time immemorial, Korean cinema has been known for its raw and realistic style of handling subjects, which makes for memorable cinematic experiences.
 Korean films are also known for the Golden Era during the 1930s when silent films made in black and white were immensely popular.
 After the country got riddled in wars and political turmoil, we saw a paradigm shift in the number as well as the genres of movies produced in the country.

 Korean flicks have been getting a lot of attention in recent years.
-From horror to romantic comedies, Koreans seem to know what they are doing before we can even realize it.
+From horror to romantic comedies, Koreans have made it a point to push the boundaries of what is the norm, coming up with crazy unique storylines and tackling even the most uncomfortable subjects head-on.
 Overall, their storytelling style is extremely engaging and gripping and their cinematography is quite unique.
-So with all that said, here’s the list of really good Korean movies on Netflix that are available to stream right now:
+So with all that said, here’s the list of really good Korean movies on Netflix that are available to stream right now.